 If you work for us> 26 weeks, you will receive payment every 4 weeks.
 The 4-week payment will be paid to you 6 working days after the end of the 4-week period and you will also receive the salary specifications by e-mail on this day.
 This is always Monday (if not a public holiday).

 StiPP has 2 Plans: Basic and Plus Plan.
-You start accruing pension in the Basic Plan after you have worked for the same employer for 26 weeks.
-So You do not accrue pension during the first 26 weeks.
+If you are 21 years old or older you start accruing pension in the Basic Plan immediately when after you start working.
+If you are younger than 21, you do not accrue pension during the first 8 weeks.
 In the Basic Plan pension can be accrued for 52 weeks – You can work during those weeks at various employers in the temporary employment sector.
 If You work at least one hour a week, this week is included in 52 weeks period.
 After 52 weeks Basic Plan automatically will change to Plus Plan.
 You can see detailed information about Your Plan in My StiPP Pension website.

 In the Basic Plan the employer pays the contribution, so this doesn’t cost You anything.
 If You are married or have entered into a registered partnership, Your partner is entitled (depending on situation) to Your pension.
 In this Plan there is no entitlement to pension accrual in the event of disability.
 In the Plus Plan You and Your employer pay Your pension contribution, You accrue more pension capital in this way.
 If You are married, have entered into a registered partnership or You have a cohabitation contract – Your partner and also children can receive Your pension.
 Also You continue to accrue pension if You become incapacitated for work during Your employment.

 If you want to use our accommodation, we ask for a fee of €78 a week.
 This amount is all-in and there are no additional costs.

 Our accommodation is fully furnished and supplied with TV and internet.
 Certainly, a check in/out takes place at the start and end of the occupied period.